Please fill in your details in order to proceed

 Dr. George Savran is a senior lecturer in Bible at the Schechter Institute of Jewish Studies.

 George Savran’s academic background is in English Literature and Biblical studies.
-He has been teaching Bible at Schechter for the past 20 years.
+He taught Bible at Schechter for the past 20 years.
 Dr. Savran’s interests tend to the literary side of biblical literature: the development of character in narrative, the interplay of different voices in biblical poetry and the function of the lyrical in Psalms.
 When not reading, he plays folk music on the banjo and the mandolin.